-Please contact us and our customer service team will assist you with special shipment requests.
+We may be able to accomodate you!
+Please contact us using our form here or by emailing firstname.lastname@example.org, and our customer service team will assist you with special shipment requests.

-You will receive an email with order tracking information once your order has shipped.
-Please see “How long will my order take to ship?” to estimate when you will receive this email.
+You will receive an email from UPS with order tracking information once your order has shipped.
+Please see “How long will my order take to arrive?” to estimate when you will receive this email.
 If you have not received tracking information for your order by the end of the day when your order should have shipped, please contact us.

 Unless you won’t be home for a day or more after your delivery, this shouldn’t be an issue!
 Your order is packed in an insulated cooler box, and should be fine until you can get to it.
 Just unpack your order as soon as you can and refrigerate or re-freeze any freshly thawed items.